 The final recorded flight of a B-47 was on 17 June 1986, when a B-47E was flown from the Naval Weapons Center at China Lake, California, to Castle AFB, California, to be put in the air museum there.
 There are at least 15 B-47s that survive on static display, including a spectacular exhibit at the USAF Museum in Dayton, Ohio, but none are still flying.BACK_TO_TOP

 * The total number of B-47s built was 2,042 by Boeing's count.
-The production breakdown was as follows:
+The production breakdown was:

 The B-47 was undeniably successful on its own terms.
-Just as importantly, it led directly to the Boeing B-52, which still survives as an important US military asset, and provided much inspiration for the design of Boeing's KC-135, which survives prominently in Air Force service to this day, and the Boeing 707, the basis for the modern commercial jetliner.
+Just as importantly, it led directly to the Boeing B-52, which still survives as an important US military asset, and provided much inspiration for the design of Boeing's KC-135, which survived prominently in Air Force service into the 21st century, and the Boeing 707, the basis for the modern commercial jetliner.

 The B-47 still looks pleasing today, but considering what most of its contemporaries looked like, it must have appeared revolutionary when it was introduced.
 The white antiflash paint scheme helped give the aircraft a clean, elegant appearance.